 Whether you’re arriving early to the meeting or just want to take a break during the proceedings, Portland is a dynamic and vibrant city with no shortage of cultural experiences—including world-renowned street food, several spectacular parks and gardens, and Powell’s City of Books, which is a 20-minute walk or a short cab ride from the Portland Marriott Downtown Waterfront.
 On Sunday, two CSE-sponsored excursions will be offered: a guided stroll through the Portland Japanese Garden and a leisurely cycling tour that makes pit stops at some of Portland’s famed food trucks.

 We’re really excited about this year’s program—as well as its setting—but most of all, we’re looking forward to another opportunity to commune with, collaborate with, and learn from our esteemed peers in the exciting world of scientific publishing.
 We hope to see you in the City of Roses!

-Emilie Gunn is Managing Editor for the American Society of Clinical Oncology, and Peter J Olson is Senior Copyediting Coordinator for Sheridan Journal Services.
+Emilie Gunn is Associate Director, Journals Editorial for the American Society of Clinical Oncology, and Peter J Olson is Senior Copyediting Coordinator for Sheridan Journal Services.